AdityaWadje17/EchoVerse/README.md

-# EchoVerse — Live AI converation tool
+# EchoVerse — Live AI Conversation tool

 EchoVerse is a sleek, dark-themed web interface for voice-based AI interactions.
 It allows users to record their voice, send the audio to a local backend, and view real-time streaming responses from an AI (like Gemma 4).